ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/00-introduction.md

 In [Chapter @sec:sorting-1] we presented three simple and relatively slow sorting algorithms, with [quadratic](#quadratic-growth-rate){.term} runtime behaviour.
 Now we will introduce two algorithms with considerably better performance, with [linearithmic](#linearithmic-growth-rate){.term} worst-case or average-case running time: [Mergesort]{.term} and [Quicksort]{.term}.

-Both these algorithms make use of a basic strategy for algorithm design, which is called [divide and conquer]{.term}.
+Both these algorithms make use of a basic strategy for algorithm design, which is called [divide-and-conquer]{.term}.
 The basic idea is to divide a big problem (how to sort a big array) into subproblems that can be solved independently (how to sort two smaller arrays).
 The main difference between the algorithms is how they do the dividing:
 [Mergesort]{.term} divides the array in two equal-sized halves, while